mozilla/ee-consultant-guidelines/docs/hosting.rst

 project is not hosted on Mozilla hardware and Mozilla is not responsible for either performance or uptime.

-The following responsibilites should be outlined in a SOW:
+The following responsibilities should be outlined in a SOW: